-Wondering what snacks are the best options at Costco?
+Wondering what are the best kids’ snacks options at Costco?
 Today, I’m sharing 12 Costco Snacks for kids that healthy and great for on the go!
 Kids love to snack and it is easy to rack up a big grocery bill on their snack favorites.
 Costco is a great place to shop for your kids’ snack favorites!

 I am going to admit it, I have a love hate relationship with Costco.
 I love it because there are SO MANY good things to buy at Costco.
 Everything from the soft bath towels, to socks and of course the food!
 Overall, I find that the deals on food can not be beat.
 The best part is that Costco will take anything back with no questions asked.
 Costco customer service is amazing.